CollinHeist/TitleCardMaker/docs/index.md

 will now be downloaded into that directory.

 ## Running TitleCardMaker

-1. After the zipped code has been downloaded, unzip it wherever you'd like the installation to live.
-Open the unzipped folder.
-2. Navigate to the installation directory within the command line.
+1. Navigate to the installation directory within the command line.

     ??? example "Example"